-A lactation consultant will usually have the credentials CLC (certified lactation consultant) or IBCLC (international board certified lactation consultant) after her name.
+A lactation consultant will usually have the credentials CLC (certified lactation counselor) or IBCLC (international board certified lactation consultant) after her name.
+What’s the difference?
+To put it briefly, IBCLC certification requires roughly double the number of breastfeeding education hours compared with CLC certification.
+IBCLC candidates also must complete hundreds, if not thousands, of hours of clinical practice before taking their certification exam.
 To find a lactation consultant in your community, talk to your childbirth educator, health-care provider, or obstetrical hospital.
 Local La Leche League Leaders may also be able to refer you to a lactation consultant.

 Another way to find a lactation consultant is to contact the International Lactation Consultant Association (ILCA) at 1500 Sunday Drive, Suite 102, Raleigh NC 27607; phone 919-861-5577; fax 919-787-4916; email: email@example.com.
 Many lactation consultants also have their own web pages.

 Many lactation consultants also rent or sell breast pumps and breastfeeding products.
 There are advantages to buying a pump from an LC rather than off the shelf at the department store.
 Besides selling you a pump or breast shells, a lactation consultant can tell you how to use the product and, most importantly, help you solve the problem that has created a need for a particular device.
 Lactation consultants are an invaluable resource for the new mother.